dottie-softs/pysetupcreator/README.md

 * create_installer: Automates the entire process.

 # Run the Python Setup Creator
-Run the above Python script by executing it in the terminal.
+### Run the Python script by executing it in the terminal.
 This will automatically:

-[x] Create the executable using PyInstaller.
+### Create the executable using PyInstaller.
-[x] Generate the Inno Setup script.
+### Generate the Inno Setup script.
-[x] Compile the installer using Inno Setup.
+### Compile the installer using Inno Setup.